ctnava/rxtechnotes/discovery_manufacture.md

 Step 3: **Clinical Trials** (4-7 Years)

+`Only about 25% of drugs tested on humans are approved for use by the FDA.`

 Clinical trials involve **human research** subjects and are conducted in three phases.
 Participants must give informed consent and the information necessary to provide it (per Kefauver-Harris Amendment).
 They are free to leave as they wish.

 - **Phase 1 (20 - 80 People)**: Determine ***safety*** first by collecting a profile of side effects in a small group of healthy volunteers over ***several months***.